-Since that introduction, Jenny and I have been in conversation – and I’m happy to say she will be here to explore, not only the pleasures of Tasmania, MONA etc . . . but also . . . we are not quite certain what else may emerge!
+Since that introduction, Jenny and I have been in conversation – and I’m happy to say she will be here to explore, not only the pleasures of Tasmania, MONA etc . . . what may emerge from the collaboration.

-Please visit Jenny’s website and take time to understand something of the integrity and deep listening expressed in her work.
+Please visit Jenny’s website and take time to understand something of the integrity and deep listening expressed in her work: click here.

 Exciting news 2016!

 LYNCHPIN project 2012: Forests of the Sea becomes winner of the

 Our Projects over the last eight years

 The largest of these projects has been the three-year program The Making of a Symphony.
 The symphony ex Oceano – we are from the Ocean – the Ocean sustains us is dedicated to those whose lives are given to ocean science.